Itasha: Derivative uses

 The itasha decorative style has also been found on railway cars, aircraft, computer cases, and other products.
-The itasha equivalent in apparel is the "ita-bag", a bag covered in fandom-related badges, buttons, etc.
+The itasha equivalent in apparel is the "ita-bag", a bag covered in fandom-related badges, buttons, etc. At Shinto shrines and Buddhist temples, ema are small wooden tablets that are usually inscribed with a wish.
+The itasha version, "ita-ema", describes ema featuring usually hand-drawn illustrations of characters.

 In-vehicle electronics, such as navigation systems, were also reported to be customized with character voices.
 On 28 March 2008, Maplus began to offer character voices for its Maplus Portable Navi 2 GPS system, beginning with Shūichi Ikeda (Char Aznable from the Gundam franchise).

 Automotive consumables such as motor oil have also been customized.
 On 20 June 2009, T&E, a tuning shop, began to sell scented semi-synthetic motor oil under the Itayu brand, with the first product being a Lucky Star-themed motor oil, unveiled at the 48th Shizuoka Hobby Show 2009.